 When Is the Best Time

-More visitors during summer from December to February.
-The people get separated into smaller groups on the tours.
+More visitors come to Tasmania during summer from December to February.
+The penguin tours are only held in small groups.
+If the demand is very high, the people get separated into smaller groups on the tours.
 Fewer tourists in winter and spring but fewer penguins to spot.

 Best Months to Visit

 Location and Tips

 It is a marvellous experience; to see penguins arriving on the beach and walking up the hill to their burrows.
 If you are lucky and don't move, they walk above your feet or even legs if you sit in the sand, which was an unforgettable experience for me.
 The tour guides hand out a factsheet about the little blues with interesting facts.

 It is very rare to come so close to these cute penguins.
 Although we've already seen these cute little guys at different places in Tasmania, Melbourne, and New Zealand, this was the most outstanding experience of all at Low Head.
 These guides do an excellent job; therefore, we highly recommend this tour.
 Even wheelchair access is available.
 It is utterly worth to book this guided penguin tour.

 Another beautiful spot to see the little penguin is Bicheno on the east coast of Tasmania.

 11 Facts About the Fairy Penguins

 - Most of the little penguins breed on offshore islands less than 5 % are found on the mainland.